Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Conclusions

 \section{Conclusions}

 In this paper, we have used the observed kinematics of the CPS and Segue 2 to discover and study the interaction between these two members of the MW halo.
 Our main findings are summarized below.

 \begin{itemize} \item \textbf{Beginning with the catalog of \citetalias{thomas_cetus-palca_2022}, we identify a relatively pure sample of 403 RGB and BHB stars belonging to the CPS.
-39 of these stars have spectroscopic radial velocities measured with SEGUE or H3.} Our sample is consistent with other detections of the main CPS wrap \citep{yuan_revealing_2019, yuan_complexity_2022}.
+39 of these stars have spectroscopic radial velocities measured with SEGUE or H3 (Figures \ref{fig:sel}, \ref{fig:track_sel}, \& \ref{fig:rv}).} Our sample is consistent with other detections of the main CPS wrap \citep{yuan_revealing_2019, yuan_complexity_2022}.
 However, we refrain from searching for other components of the CPS identified by these authors.

-\item \textbf{We employ two methods for inferring the orbit of the CPS, fitting the orbit assuming that it is roughly described by the stream track (``Fit Orbit''), and by finding the orbit of a representative member star (``Tracer Orbit'').} The resulting orbits trace the stream track well, and are in broad agreement with the findings of \citet{chang_is_2020} and \citetalias{thomas_cetus-palca_2022}.
+\item \textbf{We employ two methods for inferring the orbit of the CPS, fitting the orbit assuming that it is roughly described by the stream track (``Fit Orbit''), and by finding the orbit of an exemplary member star (``Tracer Orbit''; Figure \ref{fig:repstar}).} The resulting orbits (Figures \ref{fig:orbits} \& \ref{fig:sky_orbit}) trace the stream track well, and are in broad agreement with the findings of \citet{chang_is_2020} and \citetalias{thomas_cetus-palca_2022}.

-\item \textbf{By considering 2000 possible orbits of Segue 2 based on uncertainties in its distance and velocity vector, we find that Segue 2 had a recent (77$\pm$5 Myr ago), close (within the stream's $2\sigma$ width) ``flyby" passage with the CPS.} When using our Fit CPS Orbit as a proxy for the stream location, all but two of the possible Segue 2 orbits pass within the CPS's 2$\sigma$ width (5.84 kpc), and the flyby occurs 77$\pm$5 Myr ago at a relative velocity of $179\pm12$ km and an angle of $67\pm5$ degrees.
-With our Tracer CPS Orbit, 77.16\% of the Segue 2 orbits pass within the same distance to the stream, and the flyby occurs 81$\pm$6 Myr ago at a relative velocity of $191\pm11$ km/s and an angle of $76\pm5$ degrees.
-These results are insensitive to the LMC mass assumed, but raising the MW mass by 50\% makes the flyby occur $\sim$ 4 Myr earlier.
+\item \textbf{By considering 2000 possible orbits of Segue 2 based on uncertainties in its distance and velocity vector, we find that Segue 2 directly impacted (passed within the stream's $2\sigma$ width) the CPS 77$\pm$5 Myr ago (Figures \ref{fig:mc_orbits} \& \ref{fig:flyby_stats}).} When using our Fit CPS Orbit as a proxy for the stream location, all but two of the possible Segue 2 orbits pass within the CPS's 2$\sigma$ width (5.84 kpc), and the impact occurs 77$\pm$5 Myr ago at a relative velocity of $179\pm12$ km and an angle of $67\pm5$ degrees.
+With our Tracer CPS Orbit, 77.16\% of the Segue 2 orbits pass within the same distance to the stream, and the impact occurs 81$\pm$6 Myr ago at a relative velocity of $191\pm11$ km s$^{-1}$ and an angle of $76\pm5$ degrees.
+These results are insensitive to the LMC mass assumed, but raising the MW mass by 50\% makes the impact occur $\sim$ 4 Myr earlier (Figure \ref{fig:masscomp}).
 This is the first known interaction between a stream and a UFD.
 Crucially, Segue 2's velocity and position are known \textit{a priori}, so this interaction can be used to test our theoretical understanding of stream perturbations.